StephanEssammah/Next-Events/README.md

 ### Features:

-- /Events and /Events/[eventTitle] use Incremental Static Generation with data from storyblok for good SEO and speed.
+- /Events and /Events/[eventTitle] pages use Incremental Static Generation with data from storyblok for good SEO and speed.
 - Frequently changing data like a users favorites or amount of attendants for an event is fetched afterward from the client.
 - Fully responsive design, different navbars for mobile & desktop etc.
 - Authorization with Next-auth.

-### To-do:
-- Pages like /search and /favorites are **temporarely using server-side rendering, but will be changed to static pages.**

 ### Photos: